Brought to you by:

 Presented by LKQ

 Thank you to everyone for joining the National Auto Body Council® in an exciting new event to help power the programs that serve our mission of Changing and Saving Lives Every Day…

-National Auto Body Council® Announces Category Winners of NABC™ Rides for a Reason Virtual Car Show Presented by LKQ
+National Auto Body Council® Announces Best of Show and Category Winners of NABC™ Rides for a Reason Virtual Car Show Presented by LKQ

 The National Auto Body Council® announced today the category winners in the NABC™ Rides for a Reason Virtual Car Show Presented by LKQ.
 In the virtual show, members, their company employees and auto enthusiasts put their passion and pride on display.

 This inaugural virtual car show featured top cars, truck and motorcycles from NABC™ members, virtual car clubs, featured car corral, automotive stars and celebrity judges.
 Proceeds support the National Auto Body Council® mission of Changing and Saving Lives through initiatives like the NABC Recycled Rides® program, NABC First Responder Emergency Extrication (F.R.E.E.™) program and NABC Distracted Driving Initiative™.

 The categories of competition were judged by some of the top names in vehicle design, restoration, preservation and performance, including: